 The Eutaw Street Corridor: Come in to Camden Yards through the main gates and you'll stroll onto Eutaw Street, right past Boog's BBQ and Stuggy's.
 Unfortunately, you won't find much in the way of craft offerings out here, with the exception of InBev shill offerings like Goose Island and Leinenkugel's.
 But wait!
 Off to your left -- inside the warehouse -- you can take a turn into Dempsey's Brewpub, a full-service restaurant where many of Camden Yards' more interesting food offerings (bacon on a stick, crab dip waffle fries) originate.
 The Brewpub features four house beers (a red ale, an IPA, a wheat beer and a golden ale), which in all truth are solid but unimpressive.
 But it also features a solid bottled beer list with something for everyone, making the brewpub worth a stop if it's not completely swamped and you have a little time to kill before first pitch.

 The Lower Concourse: If you're getting into Camden Yards without too much time to spare before first pitch, this is the best place to grab yourself a good beer.
 You have two really good options down here.
 First, you can stop by the Flying Dog kiosk on the outer edge of the concourse near home plate.
 Flying Dog is a Frederick, MD, brewery, and their kiosk is a good place to get the aforementioned crab dip waffle fries at the same time as you grab a Snake Dog IPA, Underdog Lager, Raging Bitch Belgian IPA or Woody Creek White.
 Even better, if you come to a Friday night game, Flying Dog brings a cask beer selection to their kiosk, which is a really rare treat for beer snobs at a ballgame (or a chance to drink "warm, flat beer" for people who haven't gone over the edge yet).
-The other option, on the inner portion of the concourse just past Flying Dog, is the Free State Pub, which has regional craft beers on tap, and punkrawka's own personal selection for Best Beer You Can Get At Camden Yards, Evolution's Lot #3 IPA, served in bottles here and nowhere else in the stadium.
+The other option, on the inner portion of the concourse just past Flying Dog, is the Free State Pub, which has about a half-dozen regional craft beers on tap, and several dozen more in bottles.
+If you want options, this is the place to go.

 The Upper Concourse: Unfortunately, this is where things get a little dicey, and I know, because my partial season seats are up here.
 Once you're up on the 300 level of Camden Yards, your options are limited to a small kiosk on the outer concourse for Heavy Seas Brewery (another Maryland brewery, but one whose quality has declined of late, in my humble opinion), and a beer/margarita bar on the inner concourse, whose only craft offering is ...
 Heavy Seas!
 So if you want an ale on the upper deck, you can have Loose Cannon IPA or Loose Cannon IPA, and you can like it.